Test the Setup of the Remote Support and ServiceNow Integration

 - If you do not see a Get Support Now button, make sure that Self Service Enabled is checked under BeyondTrust Remote Support > Appliances > Default > Employee Self Service.

-- The customer should be presented with the list of the issues configured as Active under BeyondTrust Remote Support > Appliances > Default > Employee Self Service.
+- The customer is presented with the list of the issues configured as Active under BeyondTrust Remote Support > Appliances > Default > Employee Self Service.

 - If the session does not start, then in the Remote Support deployment, go to /login > Public Portals > Public Sites and edit the public site for the configured site address under BeyondTrust Remote Support > Appliances > Default, and make sure Use Issue Submission Survey is enabled.